Flexible Spending Accounts

 Flexible Spending Accounts (FSAs) save you pre-tax money on medical and child care expenses which is deducted from your paycheck on a fiscal plan-year basis.
-ASIFlex is the provider; for more information, see http://www.asiflex.com/gic/.
+Benefits Strategies is the provider; for more information, see https://www.benstrat.com/gic-fsa/.

 Please note: funds not spent during the eligible period are lost.
 Each participant is encouraged to carefully calculate the amount you elect to contribute each year.

-Lists of eligible expenses, enrollment information, and the Flexible Spending Account (FSA) Participant Handbook are available from the GIC's website.
+Lists of eligible expenses, enrollment information, and the Flexible Spending Account (FSA) Participant Handbook.
 Or call 1.800.659.3035.

 DCAP allows you to pay for $1 - $5,000 of qualified dependent care expenses on a pre-tax basis.

 Eligible expenses may only be incurred for dependents under 13 years of age for care while you are working are and include day care day camp, after school programs, nursery school, and more.

 Please note: you may either use the DCAP program or claim the child care tax credit when you file your taxes—not both.
 Additionally, if you have an older IRS dependent who lives with you at least 8 hours per day and requires someone to come into the house to assist with day-to-day living, you can claim these expenses through your DCAP.